How Much Child Support Is the Max Amount In Texas?

 Q7.
 What are the consequences of not paying the maximum child support amount in Texas?

 Failure to pay the required child support in Texas can lead to wage garnishment, fines, and even jail time.
 If you’re unable to make payments, it is important to contact the court immediately to request a modification.
-Again, avoiding payments can lead to garnishments, penalties, or legal action.
+Again, avoiding payments can lead to garnishments, penalties, or legal action – including jail time.

 Q8.
 How far back can I collect child support?